ADNAN-ZEYA/AI-Powered-Resume-Scoring-and-Feedback/README.md

 **License**
 This repository does not include a license file.
 If you want to make it open-source, consider adding an `MIT` license or another license that fits your needs.

-**Contact / Author**
-For questions or help, open an issue in this repository or contact the maintainer.